lucacattide/react-web-boilerplate/README.md

 By using our website, you accept the fact that we can upload this type of cookies to your device.

-For information please consult the European Directive (http://tinyurl.com/qayqqhk).
-Alternatively, we refer you to the internationa guide (http://tinyurl.com/bpreycw) to deepen the technical aspects of the instruments in use.
-Further details on methods of data collection and its use, are contained in the information provided in the paragraph 4).
+For information please [consult the European Directive](http://tinyurl.com/qayqqhk).
+Alternatively, we refer you to the [internationa guide (see)](http://tinyurl.com/bpreycw) to deepen the technical aspects of the instruments in use.
+Further details on methods of data collection and its use, are contained in the information provided in the paragraph GDPR.

-<sup>**!**</sup> If you wish to prevent the use of your data for advertising purposes, please download the browser add-on (http://tinyurl.com/lr9zzeb) for the deactivation of the third-party systems involved.
-Or visit the Digital Advertising Alliance website (http://www.aboutads.info/) for specific instructions.
+<sup>**!**</sup> If you wish to prevent the use of your data for advertising purposes, please [download the browser add-on](http://tinyurl.com/lr9zzeb) for the deactivation of the third-party systems involved.
+Or visit the [Digital Advertising Alliance website (see)](http://www.aboutads.info/) for specific instructions.

-## 6) Legal
+## Legal

 1. Contacts
    - Phone: PHONE;